About Dr. Marissa Palmer – DC, IVCA

 Dr. Palmer graduated as a Doctorate of Chiropractic from Southern California University of Health Sciences (SCUHS).
 Dr. Palmer also graduated from Options for Animals School of Chiropractic.
 Her animal chiropractic education allowed her to experience working on both large and small animals.
 In addition to her certification through Options for Animals, she is certified through the largest animal chiropractic organization, The International Veterinary Chiropractic Association (IVCA).
 She is also a member of the IVCA research committee, where she helps to approve funding for animal chiropractic research.

-Marissa specializes in using gentle, hands on, techniques researched to reduce pain caused by a subluxation.
+Marissa specializes in using gentle, hands on, techniques researched to detect, analyze, and correct vertebral subluxations.
 She wants her patients to feel comfortable through the whole treatment process and feel great leaving.
-This includes educating owners on the mechanical, neurological, and structural flaws that are aggravating pain.
+This includes educating owners on the mechanical, neurological, and structural flaws that are aggravating your pets.
 Each session will be filled with exceptional insight, clear patient information, and a pleasant experience.

 Dr. Marissa Palmer DC IVCA works under veterinarian supervision to ensure the best care for your animals.
 Animal chiropractic is not a replacement for traditional veterinary care.